Alaska Federal Subsistence

-You frequently hear the phrase, “It’s different in Alaska,” and wonder just how many activities are “different.”
+You frequently hear the phrase, “It’s different in Alaska,” and many people wonder just how many activities are “different.”
 When it comes to subsistence harvesting, Alaska is unique among states not only through the traditional practice of living off the land, but because of federal law.
 Alaska is the only state where the subsistence use of fish and game is given the highest-priority for consumptive use.
 This happened when Congress passed a priority subsistence law in 1980 for federal lands in Alaska in the Alaska National Interest Lands Conservation Act (ANILCA).

 Subsistence is defined by federal law as “the customary and traditional uses by rural Alaska residents of wild, renewable resources for direct personal or family consumption as food, shelter, fuel, clothing, tools or transportation; for the making and selling of handicraft articles out of nonedible by-products of fish and wildlife resources taken for personal or family consumption; and for the customary trade, barter or sharing for personal or family consumption.”